paras3048/lend-my-skill/README.md

 </div>

 An OpenSource Freelance Platform for Everyone.
-This is a project created for Business Blaster Project.
+Contributions are welcome but if you want to make some major changes to the code base please create an issue first.